 - Avoid overstriding, which places more stress onto the shins.

-- Incorporate rest of cross training into training program.
+- Incorporate the rest of the cross-training into the training program.